bchao1/homography/README.md

 x (height)
 ```

-Referring to `homography/config.yaml`, four corners of the image `1.jpg` will be projected to the first entry of `coors`, which are four canvas coordinates:
+Referring to `homography/config.yaml`, four corners (in clockwise order) of the image `1.jpg` will be projected to the first entry of `coors`, which are four canvas coordinates:
 ```yaml
 - top_left:
     x: 296.3452162756598